 - The most successful businesses are spending 1.7x the average marketing budgets on live events

 - On average, businesses that use event software save 223 hours a year.

 With all these budget dollars moving to event marketing, how are you measuring the true value of your efforts?
 Simply collecting leads at your booth isn’t giving you a full picture of your event strategy.
 Most companies investing in event marketing are activating on many different levels such as: speaking engagements, lunch & learns, conference presentations, customer events, prospect events, webinars…the list goes on and on.
-Business like these need a single system to help measure the impact of all their events and activities and even help them calculate the events that produce the highest ROI.
+Business like these need a single field marketing software solution to help measure the impact of all their events and activities and even help them calculate the events that produce the highest ROI.

 With okapi, organizations can begin slicing and dicing data in many ways.
 Once you have your campaigns, programs, regions and markets built, the next most important factor to consider is Event and Activity Types.
 Read this post to learn more about how to most effectively use Event and Activity Types.

 Once that’s done, the advantage of combing Activity Types, Event Types, Recaps and Survey Results into a single unified system is you begin to surface trends and gather insights into the Event and Activities that are producing the most valuable leads.
 With this data in hand, you may quickly realize that you’re closing twice as many leads from your Meetup (Event Type) trainings (Activity Type) than you are from Trade-Show (Event Type) session presentations (Activity Type).
 And considering a trade-show probably costs you 100x the amount of presenting than a Meetup group that’s a lot of budget you could redistribute to help your sales team grow the bottom line.